Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Open Kitchen

-Open Kitchen is a food market that takes place every Friday from March until November.
+Open Kitchen is a food market that takes place every sunny Friday from late March until late October.
 The market features 30 different vendors, including local wine shops, restaurants, and tourist farms.

-Tip for wine lovers: go to the J&B Vinoteka stand.
+Wine lovers ought to check out the J&B Vinoteka stand.
 J&B is a specialty wine shop in Ljubljana that sells natural and orange wines.
 Unfortunately, the shop isn’t a wine bar (we hope they open one soon!), so this is your chance to savor some of Slovenia’s most mind-blowing orange wines.
 Start with the Sun Drops, 2013 by Vino Suman / Suman Wines.

 Wine Bar Šuklje